AguaClara/UASB/Reports and Manuals/UASB_RESEARCH_Spring_2019 draft 3.md

 <img src="https://github.com/AguaClara/UASB/blob/master/Images/IMG_0844.JPG?raw=true" width="250px"/></p>
 <p align="center">Fig. 11 - Reactor after dye has spread further

-The team knows this is not a perfect, final solution - during a meeting w/ Professor Weber-Shirk, Professor Richardson and the rest of the wastewater teams, there was a debate on coming up with a way to check to see that the sludge blanket itself, not just a tapioca model, is being evenly fluidized in an UASB reactor.
-But this idea will need to be researched further before it can be implemented.
+As the solution wasn't deemed perfect since during a meeting with Professor Weber-Shirk, Professor Richardson and the rest of the wastewater teams, there was a debate on coming up with a way to check if the sludge blanket itself not just a tapioca model is being evenly fluidized in an UASB reactor.
+However, this idea would have to researched further before it can be implemented.

 Video recordings of some of the testing can be found [here](https://drive.google.com/open?id=1_VGCU7eiPV4JmfQAUlWmPip_AhztPh2U) and [here](https://drive.google.com/open?id=1ANP1-9QebNSnVUzGvlk4KH14PmZ7Fq4a).